xiaotianliusky/Interactive-Lab-Hub/final-project/README.md

 c) A webcam to play the music
 d) A LED display to show the game
 e) An OLED display for in-game timer (optional)
-f) A live music player and a musical instrument
+f) A live music player and a musical instrument (optional)

 ## Timeline